mitdbg/datascienceclass/lab_1/README.md

 3.8543
 ```

 This matches the result we got from Pandas so we are on the right track.
-We can also aggregate columns simultaneously.
+We can also aggregate columns simultaneously:
 ```sql
 SELECT
         MAX(strftime('%Y', date)) AS max_year,